 The instrumentation is pure genius.
 In terms of balance, nothing is out of whack.
 Each piece strolls into the next without any useless hiatus.
 New instrumental combinations garner attention, as the sound continues to unfold.
 Every instrument has its time, the configuration of its upfront expression upholding the certainty that an engaging musical change is on the verge of happening, exemplified well in "Theme For The Tasters."

 Uncle Joe's Spirit House; Jacques' Groove; Ennio's Tag; Document for LJ; Let's Go Down to the River; Buddha's Joy; The Struggle; Theme for the Tasters; Oasis.

-William Parker: bass; Darryl Foster: tenor sax; Cooper-Moore: organ;
+William Parker: bass; Darryl Foster: tenor saxophone; Cooper-Moore: organ; Gerald Cleaver: drums.